NhutNguyen236/Introduction-to-Algorithm-Analysis-Design/graph-drawing/README.md

 ## First thing first: Package installation
 * I am using `matplotlib` so you have to do this in your console `pip install matplotlib`
+* In every IPython Notebook, `pylab` or `pyplot` can be imported straightforward but in Python `IDLE` cannot, everything is inside `matplotlib`, to do so you have to `from matplotlib import pylab`

 ## Styles while plotting
 * Other options for the color characters are: